Skip to main content

 Geographic Distribution

-• Europe: Common from Scandinavia to the Mediterranean region
+• Europe: Common from Scandinavia to the Mediterranean

 • North America: Found throughout eastern, central, and parts of western regions